Ugh, a stomach ache! It’s hard to think about anything else when your stomach is giving you problems.

 Essential Oils for Gas and Bloating

 Peppermint and ginger are the two industry stand-alone go-to oils for all things related to stomach issues.
-Roman chamomile, lavender, and tangerine can be combined in a diffuser, combined into a rub or salve with carrier oils or taken as a tea as well.
+Roman chamomile, lavender, and tangerine can be combined in a diffuser, combined into a rub or salve with carrier oils, or taken as a tea as well.

 If you have sipped on tea and are diffusing your oils, but it doesn’t seem to be doing the job, or you want to try something a little more soothing, you have options.

 The next option is to create a hot compress.
-Create a blend of oils of your choice like peppermint, lavender, and lemon, add your favorite carrier oil and apply to your belly.
-Once applied, take a warm, wet washcloth and place over the stomach and keep there until the washcloth has cooled.
+Create a blend of oils of your choice like peppermint, lavender, and lemon, add your favorite carrier oil, and apply to your belly.
+Once applied, take a warm, wet washcloth and place it over the stomach and keep there until the washcloth has cooled.

 Repeat as often as necessary.